 So why would someone want a career in contact centres?

 Contact Centres offer great career opportunities with a huge variety of roles from on the phones, to social media management, HR, Finance, Training, Recruitment, IT, Reporting, Forecasting and more, shifts that offer a flexible work/life balance, fast promotion opportunities, substantial training and development commitments and workplaces that celebrate and reward performance.

-In fact according to ItsMyCall – Australia’s own contact centre jobs website there are over 59 job types that you will find in a contact centre.
+In fact according to ItsMyCall (An Australian jobs website that focusses exclusively on the Contact Centre jobs) there are over 60 job types that you will find in a contact centre.
 Now that’s a lot of choice and room to grow!